Alcohol

 Alcohol Brief Interventions (ABIs) are short evidence-based, structured conversations that focus on changing drinking behaviour.
 In support of the SIGN Guideline 74 that ABIs should be delivered to harmful and hazardous drinkers in Primary Care settings, Accident and Emergency Departments and Antenatal Care settings, the Scottish Government established a new health improvement target for NHS health boards (H4: HEAT target - Health Improvement, Efficiency, Access and Treatment) to deliver 149,449 ABIs between April 2008 and March 2011 in these settings.

 Commissioned by NHS Health Scotland, this project evaluated the implementation of ABIs in all three priority settings with a specific emphasis on primary care.
 Focusing on how screening and ABIs have been implemented, practitioners (n=35) and patients (n=25) were interviewed across eight practices and three health boards, representing a mixture of urban and rural, high and low socio-economic areas and high and low ABI recording rates.
 These data were supplemented by additional interviews with key informants in each case health board (n=21).
-Considering processes at both the individual and organisational level, and the level of overall adoption and reach, the findings will support improved delivery of ABIs when embedded into the mainstream delivery of the NHS.
+Considering processes at both the individual and organisational level, and the level of overall adoption and reach, the findings supported improved delivery of ABIs when embedded into the mainstream delivery of the NHS.

 Abstract and Report available from the Health Scotland website.